Breastfeeding and Allergies

 “The American Academy of Pediatrics (AAP), examining the latest research on how to prevent allergies in children, confirms that a growing body of evidence supports the early introduction of peanut-based foods to infants to prevent peanut allergies. “

-2. For families with allergies, the mother should breast-feed for at least four months.
+For families with allergies, the mother should breast-feed for at least 4-6 months.
 This has been shown to reduce eczema and milk allergy in the child.
-It has also been shown to reduce asthma in the child for the first three years of life, but not after that.
+It has also been shown to reduce risk of asthma for the first three years of life, but not after that.

 Resource: American Academy of Pediatrics